MUSA-620-Fall-2019/course-materials/general-guides/creating-your-first-environment.md

 If you need help finding the folder name of the environment file, see [this guide](finding-file-path.md).

-Your local environment can be updated to match this file by using the following steps:
+Next, use the following steps:

 **Step 1.** On Windows, open the Anaconda Prompt, or on Mac, open the Terminal.